Kerry Conran: Career

 Kevin Conran invited Marsha Oglesby, a movie producer and friend of his wife, to look at the short.
 She was impressed by the scope and ambition of the short, especially as it was made entirely in Kerry Conran's apartment.
 She referred the Conran brothers to producer Jon Avnet, who agreed to help the Conran brothers make a feature-length film, and found funding for the project.
 Kerry Conran wrote and directed the feature-length film, entitled Sky Captain and the World of Tomorrow, Kevin Conran served as the concept artist, production designer, and costume designer, and his younger sister Kirsten served as art director.
 At first, Kerry Conran intended for the film to be a seven-part black and white serial, but Jon Avnet convinced him to make it without chapters, and in color.
 As a result, Kerry Conran and visual effects supervisor Darin Hollings developed a color style based on two-strip and three-strip Technicolor.
 Sky Captain and the World of Tomorrow was filmed, for the most part, entirely on blue-screen, with backgrounds, lighting, and other effects added in post-production.
 However, due to time and budget constraints, one set was partially built, and another was fully built.
 Sky Captain and the World of Tomorrow was released in 2004, by Paramount Pictures.
 It was given fairly favorable reviews by critics, but did not do well at the box office.

 Afterwards, Conran was slated to direct John Carter of Mars, an adaptation of the Edgar Rice Burroughs novel A Princess of Mars, after having initially turned it down twice.
 Before production could commence, Sherry Lansing stepped down from Paramount and the studio had lost interest in the project.
 Conran, who had replaced Robert Rodriguez, was replaced by Jon Favreau after leaving the project.
 Paramount executives decided not to continue with the project, citing their desire to put their resources toward the Star Trek franchise.
 Disney then picked up the option for Pixar's Andrew Stanton to direct.
 Conran planned to work on an original project with friend and former schoolmate Robert Gordon.
 He has stated that he prefers to adapt original material.

-Conran directed a 2006 Christmas-themed Coca-Cola commercial entitled The Greatest Gift, on which Kevin Conran served as production designer along with other key Sky Captain and the World of Tomorrow collaborators, including Eric Adkins and Erik Jessen.
+Conran directed a 2006 Christmas-themed Coca-Cola commercial entitled The Greatest Gift, on which he served as production designer along with other key Sky Captain and the World of Tomorrow collaborators, including Eric Adkins and Erik Jessen.

 In 2012, Conran and Sky Captain and the World of Tomorrow collaborator Stephen Lawes co-directed a short film written by Conran entitled Gumdrop.
 Sky Captain collaborators Jon Avnet, Marsha Oglesby, Sean Cushing, Todd Toon, and Kevin Chalk were also involved in making the short.
 Conran also worked on the 2012 proof of concept short film Monster Roll, along with Sky Captain collaborators Dan Blank (who directed the short), Eric Adkins, Erik Jessen, and Takashi Takeoka.